johnnykv/heralding/README.md

 A honeypot project which will try to estimate how, where and when credentials are intercepted and reused.
 The project will eventually consist of three parts:
 * Hive
- * Multiprotocol credentials catching honeypot, comes default with ssh, pop3, pop3s, ssh, smtp, ftp, http and telnet capability.
+ * Multiprotocol credentials catching honeypot, comes default with ssh, vnc, pop3, pop3s, ssh, smtp, ftp, http and telnet capability.
  * Extendable, both in terms of new protocols but can also be extended to provide shell-like features.
  * Supports a variety of loggers (syslog, file logging, hpfeeds, etc).
  * Can be deployed independently or as part of the full beeswarm setup.